Kansas Knife Law – The Complete Guide (In Plain English)

 • Law enforcement officers

-• Anyone asked by law enforcement officers to assist in making arrests or preserve the peace while assisting an officer
+• Individuals assisting law enforcement officers in making arrests or preserving the peace

-• Wardens, superintendents, directors, security personnel, and keepers of prisons, jails, and other institutions for detention on duty
+• Personnel of prisons, jails, and other detention institutions on duty

-• Members of the armed forces, reserve forces, Kansas national guards on duty
+• Members of the armed forces, reserve forces, and Kansas national guards on duty

-• Any authorized individual by the state to possess such weapons
+• Any state-authorized individual to possess such weapons2.

 Kansas Knife Length Laws